hendzee/PrivacyPolicy/README.md

 ### Device Permission
 To use our app efficiently we need some permission so the app can running properly.
 We need some permission such as **Internet Permission** for grab some data from the internet or database and open site from the internet, and **storage** that for keep data locally like data score, current level etc (only for our games app).

-### Children's Privacy
-Our app can use to anyone that have age of 13 or above.

 ### Contact
 If you have any question you can contact our developer at hendzcode@gmail.com